simonesilvestroni/m2m-website/_posts/2021-04-03-daw-from-logic-to-pro-tools-to-reaper-part-2.md

 Personal example: through the creation of custom actions, I embedded some of my most used workflows from Logic and Pro Tools.
 I even **applied the same keyboard shortcuts** in several cases, so that I didn’t have to “rewire” my muscle memory.
 Custom toolbars can be created as well.
 As opposed to the always-on main toolbar, which holds frequently used commands, I recall a **floating toolbar** with a shortcut.
 It has actions and macros — in the form of buttons — that I only need sometimes.
 Once I’m done, it hides with the escape key.
 I’m scratching the surface here, the possibilities are endless.

-{% include pattern-figure.html image="/assets/images/daw-reaper-custom-toolbar.png" caption="A floating toolbar I created, containing some of my custom actions" width="768" height="138" %}
+{% include pattern-figure.html image="({{ site.url }}/assets/images/daw-reaper-custom-toolbar.png" caption="A floating toolbar I created, containing some of my custom actions" width="768" height="138" %}

 After less than two weeks using REAPER, I have, among other things: